Our Team

 Policy expert in Health, Lifestyle Regulation and Medical Workforce Reform

-Nicholas Aderinto is a Nigerian-trained physician and researcher writing on consumer health, lifestyle regulation, and reform of African medical systems.
+Dr Nicholas Aderinto is a Nigerian-trained physician and researcher writing on consumer health, lifestyle regulation, and the reform of African medical systems.

-His memberships include the American Academy of Neurology, the European Academy of Neurology (where he sits on the Stroke and Epilepsy committees), the American Association of Neurological Surgeons, and the Royal College of Physicians of Edinburgh, where he is a Foundation Member.
+His memberships include the American Academy of Neurology, the European Academy of Neurology (where he sits on the Stroke and Epilepsy committees), the American Association of Neurological Surgeons, the World Stroke Organization, the Royal College of Physicians of London, and the Royal College of Physicians of Edinburgh, where he is a Foundation Member.

 Odewale Abayomi